Descript vs Opus Clip

 Descript

-Edit video and audio by editing text — powered by AI.
+Edit video by editing text with Descript's AI-powered editor.

 Visit Website